MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

 By default PowerShell only displays a few properties.
 The previous example displayed the `Name`, `MemberType` and `Definition` members.
 You can use `Select-Object` to specify properties you want to see.
-You For example, you want to display only the `Name` and `Definition` properties:
+For example, you want to display only the `Name` and `Definition` properties:

 ```powershell
 Get-Process | Get-Member | Select-Object Name, Definition